top of page

 RECREATION: We have a recreation center and gym located on campus.
 Cottages are encouraged to participate in local community, cultural, and social events.

 RELIGIOUS: Religious education has been a tradition at The Home from the beginning with daily devotions, and weekly worship services.
-Every child is required to participate in these important activities.
+Every child is required to attend these services and events.

 bottom of page